WE WILL OFFER A LOT OF COACHING TRAINING AND DEVELOPMENT OPPORTUNITIES.

 HOW

-Score and outs are kept and the goal is 2 umpires per game (although at times only 1 may be available).
+Score and records are kept, and the goal is 2 umpires per game (although at times only 1 may be available).

 Pitch counts will be STRICTLY counted and enforced to protect players' arms.